Chapter 18:

 Kairo gulped when he saw Genie standing next to his brother - Demon Prince Lyon.

-Jan tapped his arm with a hint to give the man a bow the way he was doing it.
-He performed the right arm to head and heart bow, then glanced for Kairo to do the same.
+Jan tapped his arm, hinting to bow the same way he was doing it.
+He performed the right arm to head and heart bow, then glanced at Kairo.

 "Oh."
 Kairo clumsily did his bow and kept his head low like Jan.